reactiveui/website/input/index.md

         </div>
         <div class="span6 col-md-6">
             <h3 class="branding-subheader">Open-source</h3>
-            <p class="branding-sub-caption">ReactiveUI is developed under an <a href="license" target="_blank">OSI-approved open source license</a>, making it freely usable and distributable, even for commercial use.
+            <p class="branding-sub-caption">ReactiveUI is developed under an <a href="https://github.com/reactiveui/ReactiveUI/blob/main/LICENSE" target="_blank">OSI-approved open source license</a>, making it freely usable and distributable, even for commercial use.
 We ❤ the people who are involved in this project, and we’d love <a href="Contribute">to have you on board</a>, especially if you are just getting started or have never contributed to open-source before.</p>
             <p class="branding-sub-caption">ReactiveUI is a <a href="https://dotnetfoundation.org/" target="_blank">.NET Foundation</a> project.
 Other projects that are associated with the foundation include the .NET Compiler Platform ("Roslyn") as well as the ASP.NET family of projects, .NET Core &amp; Xamarin Forms.</p>
         </div>
     </div>